ritarafaeli/dwa15-archive-fall-2015-notes/03_Laravel/21_Collections.md

 ## Collection Magic
-Collections come built in with some [magic methods](http://php.net/manual/en/language.oop5.magic.php) that lets them (the Collections) adapt to how to use them.
+Collections come built in with [magic methods](http://php.net/manual/en/language.oop5.magic.php) that lets them (the Collections) adapt to how you use them.

 ### String magic
 For example, if you treat a Collection like a String (e.g. you `echo` it), it will transform itself into a JSON string.